 The experience you provide candidates has to be consistent.

-If they see your brand as an innovative and creative place to work (because of your excellent employer branding), don’t spoil it by, for example, having a cumbersome application process or not even acknowledging you received the application.
+If they see your brand as an innovative and creative place to work, don’t spoil it by, for example, having a cumbersome application process or not even acknowledging you received the application.

 If you’re talking a good talk, you’ll need to follow through on that.
 Otherwise, you’ll lose the trust and respect of your prospects.